AndrewJRob/ELK-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because:
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- Ease of use with minimal learning curve
+- Allows for Playbooks to configure multiple machines through a single command

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._